Vidya Charan Shukla: Death

 Vidya Charan Shukla was part of Congress Party's Parivartan Yatra in Chhattisgarh, when he was injured in Naxal attack on 25 May 2013.
 He was later moved to Medanta at Gurgaon, where he succumbed to his injuries on 11 June 2013.

 President Pranab Mukherjee in his condolence message said Vidya Charan Shukla was a veteran Parliamentarian, able administrator and an outstanding statesman.
 Shekhar Dutt, the Chhattisgarh Governor said his death marks the end of an era.
 Several leaders including then Prime Minister, Manmohan Singh, Sonia Gandhi, Lal Krishna Advani and others, cutting across party lines paid tribute to him and many national leaders were present at his last rites.

-The newly elected Chhattisgarh government has set up an SIT to probe into the incident which caused his death.
+The then-newly elected Chhattisgarh government had set up an SIT to probe into the incident which caused his death.

 He is survived by his wife and three daughters.